Guy Weston is an accomplished family historian, public health consultant, and writer.

 Previously, Guy worked full time in HIV/AIDS programs for more than 25 years, holding senior leadership positions in health departments in Vermont, the District of Columbia, and Maryland.
 He also managed a professional development program in the District of Columbia that provided continuing education credits to social workers and nurses, where he also facilitated workshops on topics such as Social Determinants of Health, HIPAA and Confidentiality, Grant Writing and Fund Development, as well as other topics related to organizational development and program development.

 Guy is an avid bicyclist.
 He also maintains a substantial collection of vintage photographs, which can be seen on Facebook from time to time.
 His favorite is a stunning portrait of his great-great grandmother, who was born in 1870.
-He resides in Washington with his partner Reggie.
-They enjoy international travel and very long bike rides through the extensive trails of the DMV area.
+He resides in Washington.
+DC.
+He enjoys international travel and very long bike rides through the extensive trails of the DMV area.